talmolab/sleap-anipose/docs/FOLDER_STRUCTURE.md

 3. **User data is organized according to the notion of a *session***.

-A session is a folder that contians videos for a single continuous recording, i.e. **there is only 1 video per vamera view in a session folder.** Sessions have a unique internal structure to keep track of files which are specific to the entire recording and which files are specific to the camera view.
+A session is a folder that contians videos for a single continuous recording, i.e. **there is only 1 video per camera view in a session folder.** Sessions have a unique internal structure to keep track of files which are specific to the entire recording and which files are specific to the camera view.
 The basic structure of a session is shown below, with pre-requisite files and folders ending in an asterisk.

 ```
 session_0